 Elephant’s foot yam is full of nutritious values.
 Many of us think of it as a nutritious-less vegetable.
 But it is not right!
 Each and every vegetable is full of health benefits.

 Each and every vegetable posse some unique benefit; yet many of the kids hesitate to consume veggies.
-Everyone, whether it is kid or adult, should intake proper amount of vegetables for a good health.
+Everyone, whether it is kid or adult, should intake the proper amount of vegetables for good health.

 These are the mother nature heritage itself.
 So guys, Eat well live well.